Tuition and Fees

 Clinical Liability (Years 2 - 4)

 *Out-of-state citizens may be eligible for in-state resident tuition after their first year.
-The average tuition for the 4 years, based upon current rates, would then be $26,638.75 per year.
+The average tuition for four years, based upon current rates, would then be $26,638 per year.

 Tuition and fees are subject to change.

-First-year professional program approximately $1,800 (due early in July).
+First-year professional program approximately $1,800 (due in July.)

 For the 2013-2014 academic year, a student is allowed a maximum Financial Aid allotment of $13,920 for rent.
 The average rent for a student living in walking distance to the college is $1,250 per month.
 The average rent for a student commuting by subway is $715 per month.